Alexander Wennberg

-Alexander Wennberg (born 22 September 1994) is a Swedish professional ice hockey player for the Seattle Kraken of the National Hockey League (NHL).
-He previously played for the Columbus Blue Jackets and Florida Panthers.
+Alexander Wennberg (born 22 September 1994) is a Swedish professional ice hockey player and alternate captain for the San Jose Sharks of the National Hockey League (NHL).
+He previously played for the Columbus Blue Jackets, Florida Panthers, Seattle Kraken, and New York Rangers.
 He was drafted by the Blue Jackets in the first round, 14th overall, of the 2013 NHL Entry Draft.
-Before joining the NHL, Wennberg played professionally in the Swedish Hockey League.
+Before joining the NHL, Wennberg played professionally in the Swedish Hockey League (SHL).

 Playing career

+Amateur

 For the 2010–11 season, Wennberg joined the Djurgårdens IF under-18 team, scoring 11 goals and 23 assists.
 The next year, he moved up to the organization's under-20 team and also represented Sweden at the 2011 U19 World Junior A Challenge and 2012 U18 World Junior Championship tournaments.
 He also spent time with Djurgårdens IF's Elitserien senior team but did not appear in any games.

 Wennberg was ranked fifth out of all 2013 NHL Entry Draft eligible European skaters and was ultimately selected 14th overall by the Columbus Blue Jackets at the 2013 NHL Entry Draft.
-In May 2014, he signed a three-year, entry level contract with the Blue Jackets.
+In May 2014, he signed a three-year, entry-level contract with the Blue Jackets.
 Upon joining the Blue Jackets, Wennberg was given the jersey number 41 which he switched in his second season.

+Professional

+Columbus Blue Jackets

-Wennberg made his NHL debut on October 9, 2014 against the Buffalo Sabres, where he also recorded his first NHL point.
+Wennberg made his NHL debut on 9 October 2014, against the Buffalo Sabres, where he also recorded his first NHL point.
 He was reassigned to Columbus' American Hockey League (AHL) affiliate, the Springfield Falcons, after playing in seven NHL games, as defenceman Ryan Murray was activated off injured reserve.
 However, he was recalled to Columbus the next day after the team placed Matt Calvert on injured reserve.
 Wennberg scored his first career NHL goal on 22 December in a 5–1 loss to the Nashville Predators.

 Wennberg missed the first five games of the 2015–16 season to recover from a concussion he suffered during the Blue Jackets' season opener against the New York Rangers.
 After returning, Wennberg was again injured in early November and was subsequently placed on injured reserve.

 The following season, Wennberg played in 80 regular season games and recorded career-highs in goals (13) and assists (46).
-On September 1, 2017, he signed a new six-year, $29.4 million contract with the Blue Jackets carrying an annual salary cap hit of $4.9 million.
+On 1 September 2017, he signed a new six-year, $29.4 million contract with the Blue Jackets carrying an annual salary cap hit of $4.9 million.

 During the first game of the 2018 Stanley Cup playoffs, Wennberg was injured by a check from Washington Capitals forward Tom Wilson and was removed from the game.
 Due to this, the Blue Jackets earned a power play which Columbus scored on to tie the game.
 The Blue Jackets went on to win the game in overtime.
 Wennberg played two more games in the series but the Blue Jackets failed to advance.